1. The Members of the University

 XLVII.
 The Grievance Committee to be appointed by the Senate shall comprise:-

-(a) a Chairperson, usually the Chancellor or the Vice-Chancellor; and
+(a) a Chairperson, usually the Chancellor or the Registrar; and

 (b) one member of the Senate not being a person employed by the University; and